-A properly balanced weight-loss/healthy-eating program shouldn’t be focussed on “lack”.
-It should, instead, be guiding you to make better decisions.
-We aren’t trying to go without food — we’re trying to substitute BAD foods for GOOD foods.
-Or, put another way, we need to stop thinking about food as our enemy and start thinking about it more as a fuel-source, and a way to make our bodies feel great!
+A properly balanced weight-loss/healthy-eating program shouldn’t be focussed on going without.
+Instead, it should guide you to make better decisions.
+We aren’t trying to go without food, we’re trying to substitute bad foods for good foods.
+Put another way, we need to stop thinking about food as our enemy and start thinking about it more as a fuel source.
+It is a way to make our bodies feel great.

 In other words, food is a means to the end.
 It’s what will help us accomplish our goals.
 You can use it as a tool to gain weight, lose weight, increase your energy, or make your physical activities easier and/or more enjoyable.
-It’s not the enemy — it’s a weapon!
+It’s not the enemy.
+It’s the weapon.

 “I’m going to be hungry when I’m on my diet.”

 If you’re hungry, you’re never going succeed in the long-term and you are basically setting yourself up for the crash-diet cycle.
 Hunger is your body telling you that you need more food, and starvation is not a component in healthy eating.
 You can still lose weight and never be hungry (you do have to be able to differentiate between real hunger vs. cravings, emotional hunger, or other forms of eating that take place when you’re not actually hungry).
 If you are hungry, it means you need to adjust something.